 Prerequisites: Intermediate Algebra (Math 0310) or placement by testing.

-English 0305 or 0316 (developmental reading) or placement into college

-Level English by testing.
+English 0305 or 0316 (developmental reading) or placement into college Level English by testing.
+English 0307 or 0326 (developmental writing) or placement into college Level English by testing.

-English 0307 or 0326 (developmental writing) or placement into college grade.
-The pretest consists of watching the videos on essential topics that you are expected to know well before taking this class: Order of operations with integers, fractions, exponents, factoring, rational expressions and radicals.
+This is a rigorous college level mathematics course.
+Hence, in order to be successful in the class, it is important that you are prepared for it.
+Otherwise, it will only slow your progress and hurt your grade.
+The pretest and review consists of watching the videos on essential topics that you are expected to know well before taking this class: Order of operations with integers, fractions, exponents, factoring, rational expressions and radicals.
 You need to master these topics before you can understand the stuff we are going to cover in 1314.
 If you cannot recall them after watching the videos, please email me and we will discuss your options which may include enrolling for Math 0310 first.